housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 permalink: /:title
 ---

-To explore how to add lazy loading functionality to an Angular application, this article will go through the process of building a relatively small application called **Tour of Thrones**.
+To explore how to add lazy loading functionality to an Angular app, this article will go through the process of building a relatively small application called **Tour of Thrones**.

 <img alt="Tour of Thrones" title="Tour of Thrones" data-src="/assets/progressive-angular-applications-2/tour-of-thrones.png" class="lazyload shadow" />